How to save money on medicines

 Generic drugs are copies of brand name drugs.
 They have the same exact medicine as a brand name drug.
 A generic is approved as safe and effective by the Food and Drug Administration (FDA).
-The brand name drug costs more because of the research that went into making it.
+The brand name drug costs more because of the research and marketing costs that went into making and selling it.
 The generic drug is the same drug, and it costs less money.

 You might also be able to buy a therapeutic equivalent at a lower cost.
 This is a different drug formula, but it treats the same condition.
 It may work just as well.